-Government unsure how many got cost of living payment overseas
+'Unfortunate': Number of overseas Kiwis who pocketed cost of living payment unknown

 By Katie Scotcher of RNZ

-The government doesn't know exactly how many ineligible people have received the cost of living payment.
+The Government doesn't know exactly how many ineligible people have received the cost of living payment.

 The first of three $116 instalments was paid yesterday to New Zealand tax residents who earn up to $70,000.